BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 ## 1. Vision and Goals Of The Project:

+The overall vision of the ChRIS project is to act as an open source framework that makes medical analysis development more accessible to developers and allows healthcare organizations to provide medical analytics on their data in the cloud.

-Develop a Machine Learning/ Neural Network containerized application (or any other appropriate test application) plugin for the ChRIS platform as a sample application that could show the performance differences between different machine architectures.
+The primary goal for our project is to develop a Machine Learning/ Neural Network containerized application (or any other appropriate test application) plugin for the ChRIS platform.
+This application will be a sample application that can show the performance differences between different machine architectures.

 ### High-level goals include: